thejaAshwin62/thejaAshwin62/README.md

 📖 About Me

-I am a passionate game developer with expertise in Unity, Blender, HTML, CSS, JavaScript, and the MERN stack, My journey in 🎮 game development has been fueled in my childhood🌟immersive and engaging experiences that captivate players and leave a lasting impact,I am always eager to learn and implement new technologies that can enhance my projects 🚀
+I am a passionate web developer specializing in the MERN stack (MongoDB, Express.js, React.js, Node.js), creating dynamic and impactful applications. 💻 With a flair for game development using Unity and Blender, I blend creativity and technology to craft immersive experiences. 🚀 Always eager to learn, I strive to push boundaries and bring ideas to life! 🌟

 # 💻 Tech Stack: